Last Updated: March 26, 2026

 Breeding & Reproduction

-Diamond tetras are egg scatterers that can be bred in the home aquarium with some preparation.
+Diamond tetras are egg scatterers that is bred in the home aquarium with some preparation.
 They’re moderately difficult – easier than bleeding hearts, but requiring more attention to water conditions than some other tetras.

 Spawning Tank Setup